yquake2/ref_gl4/README.md

 the library can be found under *release/ref_gl4.dll* (Windows) or *release/ref_gl4.so* (unixoid systems).

-You can also use the provided CMakeLists file to build using Visual Studio on Windows.

 ## Usage

 Copy the library next to your Yamagi Quake II executable.
 You can select